 The School subscribes to the Common Academic Scholarship Examination.
 The papers are set centrally but are sat and marked at Gordonstoun.
 The competition is designed for the selection of boys and girls who are currently doing very well at school.
 Candidates are normally required to take all papers (except Latin, Greek, German and Spanish, which are optional); a time-table is given below.
 Outstanding performance and potential in one or two areas or the demonstration of a high level of ability in a range of subjects will equally be considered when awards are made.
 Considerable emphasis is placed on the report on a candidate from his or her present school.

 All Round Scholarships are awarded to boys and girls who possess and develop clear all round strengths.
 Successful applicants will demonstrate high levels of academic competence combined with strengths in other areas such as art, sport, music/drama or design.
 By way of qualification, candidates will take our own examinations based very closely on the Common Entrance syllabus.

-The written papers will be taken at Gordonstoun on Monday 20 and Tuesday 21 February 2017.
-All Round candidates will have completed the assessment process by mid-afternoon on 21 February 2017.
+The written papers will be taken at Gordonstoun on Tuesday 20 and Wednesday 21 February 2018.

 In offering Music Scholarships, the School is looking for candidates who show both potential as instrumentalists and a genuine enthusiasm for music.
 Candidates are required to qualify for admission for the School through the Scholarship procedure, the Common Entrance Examination or the Gordonstoun Examination for candidates who have not attended prep schools.
 The award will be reviewed at the end of the two year GCSE Course.